Including Your GPA on Your Resume

 This can be especially useful for jobs that relate to your field of study.
 Ask your academic department to report your major GPA, and clearly label it as such on your resume.

 Do you have job experience?

 Job applications include many different factors that matter more than a GPA.
 If your GPA is lower than a 3.0, leave it off your resume, and instead bring focus to your other accomplishments.

-Work or internship experience in your field and solid resume references carry a lot of weight and can ensure employers that you can handle the job.
 Be aware that employers might ask why your GPA is not on your resume, and be prepared to answer.
 At the same time, direct their attention to your other successes on your resume that might be more valuable than the GPA.